nhsconnect/gpconnect/pages/appointments/appointments_known_issues.md

 - Provider systems SHALL continue to return the `Organization` resource in the Search for free slots `Bundle`, except where no matching `Slot` resources were found

-- Provider systems SHALL accept the `_include:recurse=Schedule:actor:Location` parameter in the [Search for free slots](appointments_use_case_search_for_free_slots.html) request without returning an error, however SHALL continue to return the `Organization` resource regardless of whether this is present.
+- Provider systems SHALL accept the `_include:recurse=Location:managingOrganization` parameter in the [Search for free slots](appointments_use_case_search_for_free_slots.html) request without returning an error, however SHALL continue to return the `Organization` resource regardless of whether this is present.

-- Consumer systems SHALL NOT send the `_include:recurse=Schedule:actor:Location` parameter at the current time.
+- Consumer systems SHALL NOT send the `_include:recurse=Location:managingOrganization` parameter at the current time.
 This cannot currently be sent due to upcoming target consumer and provider version deployments.
 Consumers will be notified when this can be sent.